anisayari/createurstech.fr/README.md

 data structuring in progress
 '''

-###How to contribute to the projects :
+### How to contribute to the projects :

-First of all you have to [Install gem](https://jekyllrb.com/docs/installation/)
+-First of all you have to [Install gem](https://jekyllrb.com/docs/installation/) -Fork the project
+-Clone the project
+- run 'bundle install' on the root directory
+- run 'bundle exec jekyll serve' on the root directory
+- You can access the website from 'http://localhost:4000'
+- You can access admin panel with a nice-looking interface to modify code to 'http://localhost:4000/admin' -Modify code
+-As for a Pull Request on this repo

 ### Contribution